In just three minutes, postgraduate students are challenged to present a compelling oration on their thesis topic and its significance.

-Contestants are also encouraged to compete in The University of Sydney 3MT Challenge, which consists of a series of heats (usually held in August).
-The winner competes in the Australia and New Zealand 3MTChallenge hosted by the University of Western Australia (UWA).
+Contestants are also encouraged to compete in The University of Sydney 3MT Challenge, which consists of a series of heats held in early August.
+The winner competes in the Australia and New Zealand 3MT Challenge.

 The judges score each presentation out of 10 for each of the three following criteria:

 You need to be a currently enrolled postgraduate student (master’s degree or PhD candidate) at the University of Sydney.
 You may be enrolled full time or part time and your research needs to be focused on Southeast Asia.

 Pradytia is a doctoral student working with the Centre for Disability Research and Policy, Faculty of Health Sciences.
 Her thesis focuses on promoting the inclusion of people with disabilities in disaster management in Indonesia.
 She won 3MT 2017 with her presentation, People with disabilities saving lives.